DiegoBonilla39/ih_datamadpt0223_project_m1/README.md

 - Create a system to obtain missing coordinates using the addresses of the sites of interest.
 - In the “Explore Mode”, give the user the option to choose how to get the final table (e.g. a specific route).
-- Create a modality within the "Navigation Mode" that gives users 5 possible bikeMAD stations instead of one.
+- Create a modality within the "Navigation Mode" that gives users 5 possible BiciMAD stations instead of one.